anuraagnagar/codera/README.md

     - Allow users to Register & log in their accounts.
     - Users also register with social accounts (Google & Github).
     - Users can recover their passwords using email address.
-    - Users also change their current email to new email address
+    - Users also change their current email to new email address.
 - User Management:
     - User can edit their profile detail and also added profile image.
     - User can change their password after log in.
+    - User can delete their account and data.
 - Blog Post Management:
     - Create & edit blog posts with a rich text editor.
     - Only author can delete their blog post.
+- Likes & Saves Post:
+    - Readers can like and save the post after login.
 - Commenting System:
     - Engage with readers through comments to the blog posts.
     - Also replies to the comments.